The Whitsuntide Procession

 Right up to the end of the 20th century, and probably a bit beyond, groups of carol singers would call door-to-door in the week or two before Christmas.
 They would usually sing only one verse, if you were lucky, of a popular carol.
 Perhaps a very rushed and garbled "We Three Kings".
 They would want to get in as many houses as possible, as time meant money.
 The smaller children would have an adult with them to make sure they sang properly.
 A popular carol for young songsters might be, 'Away in a Manger.'
 The chant which always followed it was:

-"Christmas is coming, the geese are getting fat,
+"Christmas is coming, the goose is getting fat,

 Please put a penny in the old man's hat.